-Figure 9: Diagram illustrating the desired character in the Critical Area Residential District.
+Figure 7: Diagram illustrating the desired character in the Critical Area Residential District.

-A building or land shall be used only for the following uses and structures.
+A building or land shall be used only for the following.
 Detailed limitations and standards for these uses may be found in Article III.
+Administrative special exceptions are indicated by letter "A." "B" indicates exceptions that require only Board of Appeals review.
+All other exceptions require Planning Commission and Board of Appeals reviews per Article IV.